 That place now exists.

-At A Charlotte Mason Plenary, owners Ruk Martin and Rachel Lebowitz are committed to providing everyone a safe place to discuss Charlotte Mason’s works.
+At A Charlotte Mason Plenary, owner Rachel Lebowitz is committed to providing everyone a safe place to discuss Charlotte Mason’s works.

 I wanted to see how the concept would play out.